Make the best senior care decision

-Veterans: New Mexico offers a Veteran-Directed Care program through the New Mexico VA Health Care System.
+Veterans: The Veteran Directed Care program may be available for eligible veterans through the New Mexico VA Health Care System.

-Other: Caregivers may receive adult daycare services, in-home respite care, and transportation services for their aging loved ones free of charge from Older American Act funding.
+Other: Caregivers may receive adult day care services, in-home respite care, and transportation services for their aging loved ones free of charge from Older Americans Act funding.

 Non-Medicaid: Older adults who are not eligible for Medicaid in New York may qualify for the New York Expanded In-home Services for the Elderly (EISEP) program, which allows seniors to hire family members as caregivers.
 However, all caregivers must meet New York’s legal requirements, so relatives will need to complete required training.

-Non-Medicaid: North Carolina In-Home Aide Services is a program available in North Carolina for residents who are not eligible for Medicaid.
+Non-Medicaid: North Carolina In-Home Aide Services is a program available for residents who are not eligible for Medicaid.
 Family caregivers must be over 18 and pass state screenings to receive compensation.

 Medicaid: The North Carolina Community Alternatives Program for Disabled Adults Waiver (CAP/DA) pays for personal care services as well as minor home modifications.
 The State/County Special Assistance In-Home Program for Adults (SA/IH) offers a monthly cash stipend to cover rent, clothing, and daily living expenses.